raif-ahmed/k3-multicast/README.md

 So we need to change those two parameters on multus daemonset.

-To do this I will patch https://raw.githubusercontent.com/k8snetworkplumbingwg/multus-cni/master/deployments/multus-daemonset.yml using kustomize.
+To do this I will patch https://raw.githubusercontent.com/k8snetworkplumbingwg/multus-cni/master/deployments/multus-daemonset.yml using [kustomization](kustomization.yaml).

 ```yaml
 - target: